SimonYip22/Hybrid-Clinical-Notes-Extraction-Pipeline/README.md

 These changes would preserve the benefits of transformer validation while reducing avoidable recall loss.

 ##
-## 18.3 Annotation and Evaluation Enhancements
+## 18.3 Annotation & Evaluation Enhancements

 The validation model was trained on a limited manually annotated dataset.
 Future work should strengthen both annotation quality and evaluation robustness.
 Key extensions include: